drips-network/docs/docs/the-protocol/advanced/drips-inner-workings.md

 ### Scheduled Drips

 When a Drip is configured, the sender can decide whether funds will start flowing immediately (i.e. in the same block that the transaction is processed) or whether the flow of funds will be **scheduled** to start at some future time.
 Similarly, a user can (optionally) choose to impose an explicit duration for how long funds will be streamed.
-We refer to Drips with an explicitly defined start time or duration as "scheduled".
+We refer to streams with an explicitly defined start time or duration as "scheduled".

-### Dripping Funds
+### Stream Funds

-Any user can stream funds to another user, which we refer to as "Dripping" funds.
-The state of sender for a specific ERC20 token can be described with the following attributes:
+Any user can stream funds to another user.
+The state of a sender for a specific ERC20 token can be described with the following attributes:
  - **Balance** - balance of tokens that the sender holds in their account.
  - **Set of DripsConfigs** - configurations for Drips that the sender is streaming to other users (if any).

 Based on the set of drips, a total funding rate per cycle can be derived.
 The balance is automatically reduced by the funding rate every second and the same amount is credited to the sender's receivers.

-When the sender's balance reaches an amount lower than the per-second funding rate,the funding is stopped.
+When the sender's balance reaches an amount lower than the per-second funding rate, the funding is stopped.
 This process doesn't actually require updates every second.
 Instead, its effects are calculated on the fly whenever they are needed.
 Thus the contract state is updated only when the funding parameters are altered by the users.

 The sender balance is manually increased by topping up, which requires sending some ERC-20 tokens from the user's wallet to the `DripsHub` contract.
 The opposite operation is withdrawal, which results in removing tokens from the contract back to the user wallet.

 In order to start sending, the only requirements are that the sender has a non-zero balance and a non-empty list of receivers.
-As soon as the sender's configuration is updated to match these criteria, the flow of assets starts.
+As soon as the sender's configuration is updated to match these criteria, the flow of tokens starts.
 First, the funding period is calculated.
-Its start is the current block timestamp and its end is the moment on which the balance will run out (unless some Drips have been **scheduled** as discussed above).
+Its start is the current block timestamp and its end is the moment on which the balance will run out (unless some streams have been **scheduled** as discussed above).

 ### Receiving Funds